twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/manage-machine-to-machine-differences.md

     email = "me@home.org"
 ```

-!!! note

-    All variable names will be converted to lowercase.
-This is due to a feature
-    of a library used by chezmoi.
-See [this GitHub
-    issue](https://github.com/twpayne/chezmoi/issues/463) for more information.

 If you intend to store private data (e.g. access tokens) in
 `~/.config/chezmoi/chezmoi.toml`, make sure it has permissions `0600`.

-If you prefer, you can use any format supported by
-[Viper](https://github.com/spf13/viper) for your configuration file.
-This
+If you prefer, you can use JSON or YAML for your configuration file.
+Variable
-includes JSON, YAML, and TOML.
-Variable names must start with a letter and be
-followed by zero or more letters or digits.
+names must start with a letter and be followed by zero or more letters or
+digits.

 Then, add `~/.gitconfig` to chezmoi using the `--autotemplate` flag to turn it
 into a template and automatically detect variables from the `data` section of